Schmensch/JMath/README.md

 ## What shapes can it calculate?

-JMath can calculate with trapezes, parallelograms and triangles.
+JMath can calculate with trapezes, parallelograms, triangles and rectangles.